joelvaneenwyk/huginn-wiki/Agent-Types-&-Descriptions.md

 ## User Location Agent
-The User Location Agent creates events based on WebHook POSTS that contain a latitude and longitude.
-You can use the POSTLocation or PostGPS iOS app to post your location to https://localhost:3000/users/1/update_location/:secret where :secret is specified in your options.
+The User Location Agent creates events based on WebHook POSTS that contain a `latitude` and `longitude`.
+You can use the POSTLocation or PostGPS iOS app to post your location to `https://localhost:3000/users/1/update_location/:secret` where `:secret` is specified in your options.

 ## Wunderlist Agent